4stropotato/haikanpanic/docs/plan.md

 To make **HaikanPanic** the go-to field-ready isometric CAD tool for Japanese piping professionals — a fast, offline-capable, touch-friendly app that eventually supports 3D export, spec tracking, and accurate standards integration.

-> Built for the 現場.
+> Built for the 現場(On-site).
 No mouse?
 No problem.

 ---